-Getting ready to travel internationally again?
-It’s time for a change: Stop carrying loads of money with you on your travels, exchanging currency at the airport, or paying exorbitant ATM fees abroad.
-There’s a better way.
+Getting ready to travel internationally?
+It's time for a change: Stop carrying loads of money with you on your travels, exchanging currency at the airport, or paying exorbitant ATM fees abroad.
+There's a better way.

 If you plan to travel abroad even semi-regularly, you need the Charles Schwab debit card.
 This free checking account is a must in any traveler's wallet because it means you'll never pay ATM fees, in the U.S. or internationally.
 We don't get paid to promote this card – it's just the best solution for travelers to get money while on the road.

 We know the Schwab debit card well: Almost every member of the Thrifty Traveler team has one in their wallets.
 Here's everything you need to know about setting up a Charles Schwab checking account for your travels.

 Why It's the Best Debit Card for International Travel

 Because no other readily available travel debit card will let you withdraw money from around the globe for free.
 And to top it off, setting up an account is free.

-The Schwab debit card allows you to take out cash from any ATM anywhere in the world with and promptly refunds 100% of any withdrawal or ATM fees you pay.
+The Schwab debit card allows you to take out cash from any ATM anywhere in the world and refunds 100% of any withdrawal or ATM fees you pay.
 This is a foolproof way to avoid international ATM fees and get the best currency exchange rate possible.
 Schwab reimburses you monthly for ATM fees charged by all outside vendors.

 Always avoid the currency exchange counter at the airport.
 They exist for one reason and one reason only: to make money off of you.
 They profit from the poor exchange, which is why you see them everywhere abroad.
 Always take money out of an ATM with your debit card for the best exchange rate.